 How to install Magisk Manager?

 The method is simple.
 The first thing you need is a custom TWRP setup on your Android.
 For Samsung, click here.
 You will also need the latest TWRP version from our downloads repository.
-Secondly, remove any other SuperSU root active on device such as that of CFAR.
+Secondly, remove any other SuperSU root active on the device such as that of CFAR.

 Moreover, the interface works with most of the Android phones ranging from Google Nexus & Pixel series, Motorola, OnePlus, Samsung, Xiaomi, HTC, LG, Sony, and much more.